2FTS-RAF/ballast/README.md

-# 632vgs
+# 2FTS Ballast Weight App
-Repository for 632VGS Weight App
+Source code for the application